The Big Lie

 Life goes on, and “business as usual” continues, and the corporate (“mainstream”) media don’t make any fuss about those past lies.
 This normalization gives many people the feeling that those were ancient times, that somehow the lying has faded away, that now we live in a different kind of world where such things could never happen.

 But our government’s structure has not changed.
 Our rules and methods for electing politicians have not changed.
-There is no reason to believe the lying has diminished.
-In fact, the lying has become more frequent, as business and government have merged, and as they have become better organized, with the use of computers etc. It’s gotten to where, whenever I hear a statement on a new subject, my default initial reaction is to assume that our government is lying, unless and until I hear persuasive evidence to the contrary.
+Objectively there is no reason to believe the lying has diminished.
+Actually, the lying has become more frequent, as business and government have merged, and as they have become better organized, with the use of computers etc. It’s gotten to where, whenever I hear a statement on a new subject, my default initial reaction is to assume that our government is lying, unless and until I hear persuasive evidence to the contrary.

 The falsehood isn’t always a lie.
 In some cases, it would be better described as a mistake, because it is believed by the person telling it.
 On the other hand, in many cases the person repeating the falsehood doesn’t give the matter much thought, and doesn’t really care whether it’s true.
 For instance, government-friendly corporate newscasters repeat whatever the government says without ever questioning it, in order to keep their access, their prestige, their high-salaried jobs.
 In still other cases, the person telling the falsehood both believes and disbelieves it simultaneously, an instance of the “doublethink” that George Orwell described in his novel 1984.

 In both his fiction and his nonfiction, Orwell also wrote about how the manipulation of our vocabulary affects what we are able to think.
 In 1984, the dictatorship’s military branch was called the “Ministry of Peace” (MinPax).
 Shortly after that novel was published, the US Department of War was renamed as the US Department of “Defense,” to make it easier for USers to believe that their government was on the right side in every war.
-I’m trying to make a habit of always putting the word “Defense” in quotes, and I urge you to do likewise.
+If you study history, though, you’ll find the opposite is true.
+I’m trying outo make a habit of always putting the word “Defense” in quotes, and I urge you to do likewise.

 The most effective lies are things that “everyone knows.”
 They are as invisible, unnoticed, and unquestioned as the air we breathe.
-Anyone who questions the “common knowledge” will be dismiss as a crackpot without a moment’s thought.
+Anyone who questions the “common knowledge” will be dismiss as a crackpot and a conspiracy theorist without a moment’s thought.
 But to learn the truth, you must question everything, even things you have taken for granted all your life.
-Some seeming crackpots do turn out to be crackpots, but others may be visionaries who have seen a truth you haven’t seen yet.
+Some seeming crackpots do turn out to be crackpots, but others may be visionaries who have seen what you haven’t yet.

 This world is not as it seems.
 What is going on in this world has very different causes than you’ve been told.
 And a world very different from this one is possible, but first more of us must imagine it.